Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

     a.
 Optional: you may choose to set the FEE_RECIPIENT to your EigenPod address if you wish to Restake those fees.

 2. Wait for the validator(s) to become active on-chain.
 Please see https://beaconcha.in/ to follow your validator status.

+3. Run the `status` command via the [EigenPod Proofs Generation CLI](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#proof-generation).
+The command will confirm whether the validator is detected by the command on the network.

 ### Part 3: Link the Validator to the EigenPod via Proof Generation